arrwhidev/pbox/README.md

   * Streaming.
   * Rewrite Client/Server such that they are same and can be used as either/both.
   * Implement Server in different language for fun?!
+  * Handle files that are larger than 2GB.
+Using int for length field (Integer.MAX == 2GB in bytes)